 We then plan to send this statement to media at the same time.

-Derek Higton, Service Director for Youth, Families and Cultural Services, at Nottinghamshire County Council said: “We have been working with Discovery Attractions since they were announced as the preferred bidder to develop and manage a new visitor centre and a world class Robin Hood attraction at Sherwood Forest.
+Derek Higton, Service Director for Youth, Families and Cultural Services, at Nottinghamshire County Council said: “We are delighted Discovery Attractions has announced it has now secured funding for the Robin Hood attraction at Sherwood Forest.